Working for Louis de Rochemont by Borden Mace, A Portrait

 sprocket holes to advance the film, a flexible stock created by Eastman

-Borden Mace in Bradford, 2002.
+Borden Mace (Producer) in Bradford, 2002.
 Picture by Thomas Hauerslev

 Dickson had also earlier constructed for Edison the world's first movie